 The two-year fellowship track is available to candidates applying to study in the MTS or MDiv programs.
 The first year integrates intensive integration of theological study, spiritual formation, and theological reflection on practice.
 Fellows are introduced to foundational concepts in theology and church history through the courses required by their certificate or degree programs and take at least two core courses focused on the intersection of theology and culture.
 The second year promotes the further development of fellows as scholars and teachers at the intersection of theology and health care.

 The two-year TMC Fellowship provides a tuition grant of up to $20,000 ($5,000 per semester for 4 semesters) in addition to other scholarships and financial aid available through the school.
-Starting in 2019, we are also offering three merit-based full-tuition scholarships for fellows who apply to study in the MTS program.
-Click here for a hypothetical example of scholarships and tuition expenses.
+Starting in 2019, we are also offering several merit-based full-tuition scholarships for fellows who apply to study in the MTS program.
+Click here for tuition and estimated expenses at Duke Divinity School.